-Item of PPE %

-Computer & Accessories 20

-Furniture & Fittings 10

-Motor Vehicles 20

-Office Equipment 10

-Plant & Machinery 20

-Other Intangible Assets 20
+Item of PPE % Computer & Accessories Furniture & Fittings Motor Vehicles Office Equipment Plant & Machinery Other Intangible Assets 20 10 20 10 20 20 f Impairment of non-financial assets

 The assets depreciable methods, useful lives and residual values are reviewed annually and adjusted if necessary.
 The asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.